robin-raymond/zax.io/compiler-directives.md

 * `last` - only attempt to compile the code at the `last` instance possible (all `last` `export` directives are done in sequence they are found unless they are found to not compile and then they are pushed to the back of the compile queue)
 * `now` - immediately evaluate the code block as all terms required to evaluate must already be defined at this point of compilation

+Meta-functions can be selected as a candidate or unselected depending on a `true` or `false` statement being present at the end of a functions declaration.
+The `[[compiles]]` directive can be used in place of this boolean placeholder to enable or disable a meta-function as a candidate based on the `compiles` code block compiling or not.
+All inputs and outputs are considered captured in the context allowing for compile time reflection of the types.

 ````zax
 if [[compiles]] { ++value } {